lsellens/script.service.nodoze/README.md

 script.service.nodoze
 ===================

-nodoze is a client side addon for keeping a server from sleeping while its library is being accessed.
+nodoze is a addon for keeping a server from sleeping while its library is being accessed via ssh or audo's ports.